PORK TRENDS

 BELLIES/BACON

-The pork belly market declined.
-Historically, the belly market holds relatively steady heading into spring, then moves slightly higher going into summer.
+The pork belly markets decreased moderately.
+Historically, the belly market holds relatively steady during spring, then moves slightly higher going into summer.

 HAMS

-Downward momentum continued in the ham markets, but the rate of decline wasn’t as sharp.
+The ham markets were down across all varieties.
 Historically, the ham markets ebb and flow gradually higher into the summer months.
-Export demand to Mexico has been strong, due to favorable exchange rates, according to analysts.
+Export demand to Mexico has been strong, according to analysts.

 TRIMMINGS